 Rapier: Rapiers are thin swords about as long and heavy as a long sword.
 They are particularly useful because their fighting style allows users to lean into their attacks and attack 1 tile out from what would be otherwise expected.

-Rope dart: A rope dart is a sharp pointed object similar to a knife attached to a rope or chain so it can be swung at range and the retrieved.
+Rope dart: A rope dart is a sharp pointed object similar to a knife attached to a rope or chain so it can be swung at range and then retrieved.
 The dart can be used to make melee attacks, and the rope tends to get tangled with the opponent’s weapon.
 The awkwardness of having such a small weapon for melee combat and having to retrieve the dart after every attack turns away potential users who typically use either a polearm or throwing knives instead.

 Sabre: Sabers describe any sort of medium sized curved blade smaller than an arming sword.
 Swords resembling scimitars and katanas also fall into this category.

-Sai: Sai are short 3 tipped weapons that are used to stab with but also catch enemy weapons in cross guards Their complications when compared to a simple knife and low damage potential when compared to war weapons leave them in a poor spot where only martial artist care for the weapon.
+Sai: Sai are short 3 tipped weapons that are used to stab with but also catch enemy weapons in cross guards Their complications when compared to a simple knife and low damage potential when compared to war weapons leave them in a poor spot where only martial artists care for the weapon.

 Shortsword: Short swords are the most common self-defense weapon for commoners due to their, size, extremely efficient weight to power ratio, and ease of use when compared to advanced weapons.